SteveJustin1963/tec-BOT/README.md

-# 16.7-tecBOT
+# tec-BOT
-A tecBOT version of A.W.E.SO.M.-O (South Park).
+A.W.E.SO.M.-O controlled by tec-BRAIN,